Position: Towards Responsible Evaluation for Text-to-Speech: Level One: Ensuring Fidelity and Accuracy in TTS Evaluation

 \subsection{Underexplored Dimensions in TTS Evaluation}

 Existing evaluation dimensions in TTS fail to keep pace with the growing complexity of real-world applications.
-Widely used metrics capture only a narrow portion of what matters in practical synthesis scenarios.
-We identify three critical yet underexplored dimensions that are essential for responsible and forward-looking TTS evaluation.
+Widely used metrics capture only a narrow portion of what matters in practical synthesis scenarios~\cite{emergentttsevaleval}.
+We therefore identify the following key evaluation dimensions that are essential for forward-looking assessment.

+\paragraph{Mathematical Symbols and Formulas} Modern TTS systems like Qwen3-TTS~\cite{qwen3tts} are deployed in educational, scientific, and accessibility-oriented scenarios, where accurate verbalization of mathematical symbols, formulas, and structured notations is critical.
+Mathematical expressions often exhibit non-linear and deeply nested structures, implicit grouping, and context-dependent reading conventions that are poorly handled by current text normalization pipelines.
+Errors in symbol pronunciation, operator scope, or structural cues can severely impair comprehension, yet often remain invisible to ASR-based evaluations.
+Beyond mathematics, real-world scenarios often interleave formulas with diverse content, further complicating evaluation.
+While recent efforts such as EmergentTTS-Eval~\cite{emergentttsevaleval} begin to cover emails, phone numbers, URLs, addresses, STEM equations, units, and notations, the community still lacks multi-domain benchmarks and evaluation protocols that systematically assess symbolic and structured speech synthesis, leaving a gap between real-world requirements and current evaluation practices.

 \paragraph{Long-form Synthesis} In real-world applications such as audiobooks and podcasts, coherence across sentences and stability in prosody and speaker identity are essential.
-However, most existing evaluations remain focused on short utterances.
-There is a lack of representative test sets and metrics specifically designed to assess long-form fluency, prosodic consistency, and discourse-level control.
+However, most existing evaluations center on short utterances such as LibriTTS~\cite{libritts} and Seed-TTS-eval~\cite{seedtts}.
+There is a lack of representative test sets and metrics specifically designed to assess long-form fluency, consistency, and discourse-level control.

-\paragraph{Emotional Expressiveness} Recent TTS models demonstrate growing capability in synthesizing expressive speech, yet evaluation methods lag.
-There is no consensus on emotion taxonomies or scales for emotion intensity, and subjective metrics like emotion MOS often lack sensitivity to subtle distinctions~\cite{emovoice}.
-Available datasets typically contain discrete labels and limited emotional diversity.
+\paragraph{Emotional Expressiveness} Recent TTS models have demonstrated increasing capability in synthesizing expressive speech~\cite{cosyvoice2, qwen3tts}, yet evaluation methodologies remain underdeveloped.
+In particular, there is no consensus on emotion taxonomies or scales for emotion intensity, and subjective metrics like emotion MOS often lack sensitivity to subtle distinctions~\cite{emovoice}.
+Moreover, widely used emotional speech datasets~\cite{iemocap, ravdess, cremad} primarily rely on discrete labels and provide limited coverage of expressive diversity.

 \paragraph{Punctuation Sensitivity} Punctuation plays a vital role in shaping prosody by guiding pauses, emphasis, and intonation contours.
 However, current evaluation practices often overlook whether synthesized speech appropriately reflects punctuation cues in the input text.
 There is a lack of established metrics to quantify punctuation sensitivity or its impact on perceived fluency and naturalness.